nanmu42/gzip/README.md

 # Limitation

 * You should always provide a `Content-Type` in http response's header, though handler guesses by `http.DetectContentType()`as makeshift;
 * When `Content-Length` is not available, handler may buffer your writes to decide if its big enough to do a meaningful compression.
-A high `MinContentLength` may bring memory overhead, although the handler tries to be smart by reuse buffers and tests if `len(data)` of the first `http.ResponseWriter.Write(data []byte)` calling suffices or not.
+A high `MinContentLength` may bring memory overhead, although the handler tries to be smart by reusing buffers and testing if `len(data)` of the first `http.ResponseWriter.Write(data []byte)` calling suffices or not.

 # Status: v0